Crusades after the fall of Acre, 1291–1399: The Holy League

 The Holy League was a military alliance of the chief Christian states of the Aegean Sea and the Eastern Mediterranean against the mounting threat of naval raids by the Turkish beyliks of Anatolia.
-The alliance was spearheaded by Venice, the main regional naval power, and included the Hospitallers, Cypriots, and Byzantines.
-Begun in 1332, the Holy League conducted a short-lived crusade against the Aydinid Turkish fleet.
+After diplomatic exchanges between Pope John XXII and king Philip VI of France, a proposed crusade in the Aegean sea to thwart Turkish piracy was organised for May 1334..
+The alliance was spearheaded by Venice, the main regional naval power, and included the kingdom of France, the Hospitaller Knights, The kingdom of Cyprus and the Byzantine Empire.
+Begun in 1334, the Holy League conducted a short-lived crusade against the Aydinid Turkish fleet.
 The crusade was led by Pietro Zeno, serving as bailiff of Negroponte.
 That year, a Turkish armada under Umur Bey attacked Negroponte, and Zeno bought them off with a large tribute.
 As a result, Zeno was accused by Doge Francesco Dandolo with arranging an anti-Turkish alliance.
 Nevertheless, by the end of the year the Holy League, a union formed for the discomfiture of the Turks and the defense of Christianity, had been formally constituted.
-In 1334, Zeno took command of the league's fleet and defeated the fleet of Yakhshï Khān, the Beylik of Karasi, at the Battle of Adramyttion.
+In 1334, Zeno took command of the league's fleet and, after a series of raids on the Turkish coast, defeated the fleet of Yakhshï Khān, the Beylik of Karasi, at the Battle of Adramyttion..
+This allowed the Christians in the Aegean to enjoy a period without turkish piracy.
 Zeno later served as one of the leaders of the Smyrnaiote Crusade of 1344.